 I was given this advice as a kid and by following it, I have gotten so much more from life than I would have otherwise.
 It is so easy to assume that someone knows what you want, but the reality is that no one really has your needs at the forefront of their mind, even when they have the best intentions.
 Asking for what you want, being pleasantly aggressive to get what you want opens so many doors.

-Catie is a marketing/proposal coordinator at Hoyle Tanner.
+Catie is the Marketing Manager at Hoyle Tanner.
 She works with project managers to create beautifully-designed marketing materials for aviation, bridge, roadway, and utility engineering.
 She is known for her communication skills and love of editing.
 An introvert at heart and a natural bibliophile, Catie spends her free time transfixed in novels, finding solace in the mountains, and playing with her dog.